daniel-isidro/hot_n_pop_song_machine/README.md

 # Front-end

 The Github repository of the **front-end web app** of the project, that uses the Streamlit app framework and web hosting on Heroku, can be found at https://github.com/daniel-isidro/heroku_hot_n_pop.
+Please visit this repository for further explanation.

 ### User Manual

-You can play with a live demo of the web app [here](https://hot-n-pop-song-machine.herokuapp.com).
+You can play with a live demo of the web app **[here](https://hot-n-pop-song-machine.herokuapp.com)**.
 You just input a song name (e.g. **juice**), or an artist name followed by a song name (e.g. **harry styles watermelon sugar**), and press enter.

 ![web_app](https://github.com/daniel-isidro/hot_n_pop_song_machine/blob/master/media/web_app.png)

-Then you get the probability of the song being hot and popular if it was released today, and below you get the album cover and an audio sample (NOTE: not all tracks include an audio sample due to copyright).
+Then you get the probability of the song being hot and popular if it was released today, and below an audio sample and the album cover are displayed (NOTE: not all tracks include an audio sample due to copyright).